stevegroves123/TestWatchFace/README.md

 Rotate the Digital crown to change the colours.

+The code was developed for my Series 3 apple watch (44mm) and needs to be changed to fit the full range of watches.

 This code is free to use, I only ask you mention me.
 Thanks